open-domains/register/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
 <!-- Please provide a description below of what you will be using the domain for. -->
+- to point to my github page
+- to create a peronal email subdomain in simplelogin

 ## Link to Website
 <!-- Please provide a link to your website below. -->
+lenadlm.github.io